Melis-Pablo/cpp_modules_pt2/cpp09/README.md

 >Regarding the Makefile for C++ projects, the same rules as in C apply (see the Norm chapter about the Makefile).

 >[!tip]
 >You will have to implement a lot of classes.
-This can seem tedious, unless you’re able to script your favorite text editor.
+This can seem tedious, unless you're able to script your favorite text editor.

 >[!note]
 >You are given a certain amount of freedom to complete the exercises.
-However, follow the mandatory rules and don’t be lazy.
+However, follow the mandatory rules and don't be lazy.
 You would miss a lot of useful information!
 Do not hesitate to read about theoretical concepts.

 ## 3. Module-specific rules
 ---